History of Celtic F.C. (1994–present): Gordon Strachan and Tony Mowbray (2005–2010)

 Gordon Strachan was announced in June 2005 as Martin O'Neill's replacement, after apparently being recommended by O'Neill himself.
 Strachan faced a number of challenges, not least in inheriting an aged squad who were highly expensive and one that had still failed to replace the talismanic Henrik Larsson.
 Strachan made an unpromising start, in particular his first game in which Celtic lost 0–5 to Slovakian side Artmedia Bratislava and recorded their worst ever European result, Celtic, however, quickly regained form and confidence and went on to become the fastest team to win the SPL championship ever, along with the League Cup in the 2005–06 season.
 The title was clinched before the league was split with a 1–0 home victory over second-placed Hearts.
 Shaun Maloney had an outstanding season for Celtic and became the first player to win both Player of the Year and Young Player of the Year awards from PFA Scotland in the same season.
-Celtic's home games that season attracted an average attendance of 58,149, placing Celtic at the time behind only Manchester United in terms of highest average attendance for any football club in the UK.
+Celtic's home games that season attracted an average attendance of 58,149, placing Celtic at the time behind only Manchester United in highest average attendance for a football club in the UK.

 During the 2006–07 season Celtic continued their domination of the Scottish Premier League, despite a huge effort by Strachan and the club to reduce the wage bill.
-Expensive mainstays of the O'Neill years such as Hartson and Sutton, who on average delivered 40 goals per season between them, were moved on and replaced by far younger, and less expensive, players.
+Expensive mainstays of the O'Neill years such as Hartson and Sutton, who on average delivered 40 goals per season between them, were moved on and replaced by younger and less expensive players.
 The team proved unerringly consistent, as had O'Neill's, despite their youth and comparative lack of experience.
-By the close of the January transfer window, Celtic were 19 points ahead of second-placed Rangers, something which may have been a large contribution to a complete loss of form and partial loss of points in the second half of the season.
+By the close of the January transfer window, Celtic were 19 points ahead of second-placed Rangers, something which may have been a large contribution to poorer form and dropped points in the second half of the season.
 They completed their quest for back-to-back titles on 22 April 2007 with a 2–1 win against Kilmarnock.
 Shunsuke Nakamura ensured the victory with a goal from a free kick from 25 yards in the final minute, leaving Celtic 13 points clear of Rangers with four matches remaining.